 - Dilated eye exam: Diabetes can damage the small blood vessels in the retina, which is the part of the eye that sends images to your brain.
 This is called diabetic retinopathy, and it can cause poor vision or blindness.
 The Centers for Disease Control and Prevention (CDC) recommends getting a dilated eye exam at least once a year to protect your eyesight.

 Stick to your medication plan

 With diabetes, the higher your blood sugar levels are, the greater your risk of having serious health issues.
 Insulin and pills that lower your blood sugar are examples of prescription drugs you may take to keep your blood sugar at a stable level.
 Cholesterol-lowering medication like statins also may be recommended as a treatment for people with diabetes.

 One reason people may not control their diabetes well is because they don’t take their medications as directed.
 If your health plan includes access to medication support through regence.com or the Regence app, you can compare prescription drugs for side effects, cost, safety and effectiveness.
 You can even chat with a pharmacist online to get peace of mind about your options.
 Remember, it’s important to take all your medication as prescribed and to talk to your provider before stopping or changing doses.

 We’re here to help

-We’re committed to ensuring Regence members who are living with diabetes receive the support needed to manage their chronic condition.
-To learn what is available through your health plan, sign in to your account on regence.com.
-You can also live chat or message us after signing in, or call the number on the back of your Regence member ID card.
+Regence members can sign in to their account on regence.com to review health plan benefits, search for in-network providers and more.
+You can also live chat or message our customer service team after signing in, or call the number on the back of your Regence member ID card.